What is CBT?

 First, it will make you aware of them as they can be so entrenched in how you are as a person that you may not notice them.

-Undertaking CBT will not tell say are wrong; instead, it will allow you to set up experiments to find out if your thoughts are accurate or not.
+Undertaking CBT will not tell say are wrong; instead, it will allow you to set up experiments to determine whether your thoughts are accurate.

 If not, it will show you how to change your thoughts to more helpful ones.